jakesprojects/public-projects/README.md

 Repo for publicly-accessible code snippets and small projects

 ## Projects
-* matrix.py: Python 2 code that plays an unexciting, uninspired animation in your terminal.
+* matrix.py: Python 2 script that plays an unexciting, uninspired animation in your terminal.